-This enthusiasm was reflected across the entire UK specialist motoring press; Car magazine drove one on a 15,000-mile marathon and came away with nothing but praise, and Autocar & Motor declared it their new supermini “Hero”.
-If that praise sounded like blinkered jingoism, remember that the motoring press had become much more objective in their reporting during the 1980s, less afraid of pulling punches than they had ever been before – and seen in this light, the Rover’s achievement becomes all the more impressive.
+This enthusiasm was reflected across the entire UK specialist motoring press: CAR magazine drove one on a 15,000-mile marathon and came away with nothing but praise, and Autocar & Motor declared it the magazine’s new supermini ‘Hero’.
+If that praise sounded like blinkered jingoism, remember that the motoring press had become much more objective in its reporting during the 1980s, less afraid of pulling punches than it had ever been before – and, seen in this light, the Rover’s achievement becomes all the more impressive.

-Rover marketed the Metro as a completely new car, playing the Rover angle for all it was worth: “The New Metro, with Rover Engineering”, sub headed the memorable, “METROMORPHOSIS” catchphrase.
-Backed up by the expensive and impressive Ridley Scott television commercial, the new car soon caught the public’s imagination.
+Rover marketed the Metro as a completely new car, playing the Rover angle for all it was worth: ‘The New Metro, with Rover Engineering”, sub-headed with the memorable, ‘Metromorphosis’ catchphrase.
+Backed up by the expensive and impressive Ridley Scott television commercial (below), the new car soon caught the public’s imagination.
 Sales started extremely well – so well, in fact, that Rover was completely surprised by it.

 SMMT Sales figures 1990-1996

 As can be seen from the sales performance of the Rover Metro, it established itself and remained popular until 1995, when the Rover 100 was launched.
-Why this should be so is interesting and demonstrates that the Rover plan to replace the Metro in 1995 by the R3 (Rover 200) would have been the correct thing to do in order to maintain market share.
-Of course, the company’s market share in the UK held no immediate concern to George Simpson and his replacement, John Towers, who both felt that the profitability of Rover was of the utmost importance.
+This is particularly interesting becuase it demonstrates that the Rover plan to replace the Metro in 1995 by the R3 (Rover 200) would have been the correct thing to do in order to maintain market share.
+The company’s market share in the UK held no immediate concern to George Simpson and his replacement, John Towers, who both felt that the profitability of Rover was of the utmost importance.

-Of course, this is true, but this should not have led to the error in judgement that led to the company’s strategy going off-course – and producing the Rover 100.
+This might be true, but it should not have led to the error of judgement which resulted in the company’s strategy going off-course – and producing the Rover 100.

-So, in January 1995, the Rover 100 was launched to the disappointment of the press and public alike.
-The problem was that the styling was not changed nearly enough – the grille (basically a version of the pre-1994 R3 prototype) and headlights were smoother, but apart from that, the Metro was unchanged.
-Many people were expecting more – and by 1995 with the advent of such cars as the FIAT Punto and SEAT Ibiza, which had moved the game forwards yet again, the Rover 100 had nothing left with which to compete with this next generation.
+So, in January 1995, the Rover 100 was launched.
+The problem was that the styling was not changed nearly enough – the grille (basically a version of the pre-1994 R3 prototype) and headlights were smoother but, apart from that, the Metro was practically unchanged.
+Many people were expecting more – and by 1995 with the advent of such cars as the Fiat Punto and SEAT Ibiza, which had moved the game forwards yet again, the Rover 100 had nothing left with which to compete with this next generation.

-No doubt that this was a sad turn in events, because the Rover 100 still possessed the fine engine, interior ambience and (front) seating that it always did – but in this most fashion conscious of markets, the looks simply no longer cut the mustard.
+No doubt that this was a sad turn of events, because the Rover 100 still possessed the fine engine, interior ambience and (front) seating that it always did – but, in this most fashion conscious of markets, the looks simply no longer cut the mustard.

-Sales resultantly dwindled, but as this was planned for, Rover was not too concerned: they had decided that the Metro would be allowed to die a natural death, after all, the Mini would in theory be hitting the market around 1998/1999, by which time the Metro could be honourably retired after a long and successful run.
+Sales consequently dwindled, but as this was planned for, Rover was not too concerned: it had already been decided that the Metro would be allowed to die a natural death.
+After all, the new Mini would in theory be hitting the market around 1998/1999, by which time the Metro could be honourably retired after a long and successful run.

-Unfortunately, even this plan was scuppered at the hands of Euro NCAP (The European New Car Assessment Programme) – who reported in their crash test of the car that it fell a long way behind what was considered a minimum standard in passive safety.
-In fact, it was given a one-star front and side impact rating, which was, essentially, a disastrous showing.
-Unfortunately for Rover, this story became a lot more widespread than the specialist press and it transcended the usual car magazine into the daily newspapers.
+Unfortunately, even this plan was scuppered at the hands of Euro NCAP, which reported in its crash test of the car that it fell a long way behind what was considered a minimum standard in passive safety.
+It was given a one-star front and side impact rating, which was a disastrous showing.
+Unfortunately for Rover, this story became a lot more widespread than the specialist press and it transcended the usual car magazines and into the daily newspapers.
 Worse, the Rover 100’s performance made it to the early evening news on the BBC…